AdaCore/spark2014/docs/ug/usage.rst

        fail        Report failures to prove VCs (default) all         Report all results of proving VCs

+   -u            Unique compilation, only consider the given files

 ..   prove       Prove subprogram contracts and absence of run-time errors

 In modes ``detect`` and ``force``, GNATprove does not